Trustpilot

 What happens if the Gallbladder is removed?

 Gallbladder removal, known as cholecystectomy, is a common treatment for gallstones and other gallbladder diseases.
 As your surgeon, I want to walk you through the effects and changes that can occur post-surgery.
 I will explain the impact on digestion, bile flow, and lifestyle changes needed after losing this organ.
 Understanding what to expect can help you manage any symptoms and adjust to life without a gallbladder.
+After gallbladder removal, your body will adapt to digest fats differently, as the bile produced by the liver will flow directly into the small intestine rather than being stored in the gallbladder.
+This may lead to symptoms such as diarrhea or bloating, especially when consuming fatty foods.
+It is also important to consider the relationship between gallbladder surgery and kidney health, as some studies suggest that the removal of the gallbladder may have an impact on kidney function over time, highlighting the need for regular monitoring and a balanced diet post-surgery.

 When the gallbladder is removed, bile flows directly from the liver into the small intestine rather than being stored in the gallbladder.
 The body then continues to function without any major complications.
 The removal of the gallbladder, known medically as a cholecystectomy, is a common procedure.
 While the gallbladder serves as a storage facility for bile, it’s not a vital organ.
 Your body is capable of adapting to its absence.